 Israel’s Scriptures describe a place where people go after death called Sheol.
 When Jacob thinks that Joseph has died, he exclaims, “I shall go down to Sheol (שׁאול) to my son” (Gen 37:35).
 Hannah’s prayer affirms that those in Sheol will, one day, be raised to new life: “The Lord brings death and makes alive (מחיה; mehayeh); he brings down to Sheol (שׁאול) and raises up” (1 Sam 2:6).
 In this case, Sheol is a “place-holder” where the dead wait for resurrection.
 Even between death and resurrection, those in Sheol are not separated from God.
 Psalm 139:8 reads, “If I ascend to heaven you are there; if I make my bed in Sheol you are there!”
 Still, God’s ultimate intent is to restore lives from Sheol through resurrection (cf. Ps 6:4-5; 30:3).

 The New Testament word for Sheol is Hades (ᾅδης).
 In Jesus’ story of the rich man and Lazarus, the two men die “and in Hades (ᾅδης) [the rich man]… lifted up his eyes and saw Abraham from afar, and Lazarus in his bosom” (Lk 16:23).
 When the tormented rich man calls out to Abraham for help, the patriarch tells him, “A great chasm (χάσμα; chasma) has been fixed between us and you… and no one may cross from there to us” (16:26).
-While it’s easy to assume that the rich man gazes upward to see Abraham and Lazarus in “heaven,” this is not what the text says.
-Rather, the three figures are in the same place, but separated by a gulf that no one can traverse.
+It’s easy to assume that the rich man sits in “hell” and gazes up at Abraham and Lazarus in “heaven,” but this is not what the text says (despite certain English versions that translate ᾅδης as “hell”).
+Instead, the three figures are in the same place, but separated by a gulf that no one can traverse.
 The rich man, Lazarus, and Abraham are all in Hades/Sheol—but the rich man is in a different neighborhood!